-This course builds on the marketing basics by showing how marketing strategy is constrained by a firm's competitiveness and other environments.
-The course will examine how all the elements of the marketing mix can be coordinated to best achieve the firm's goals given those constraints.
+This course builds on the marketing basics by showing how marketing strategy is directly influenced by a firm's competitiveness and other macro-environmental factors.
+In addition, this course emphasizes the importance of customer orientation and strategic market planning, as well as introduces the subject of global marketing.
+The course will examine how all the elements of the marketing mix can be utilized to best achieve the firm's goals as well as the selection of target markets.
 The course will also examine how to respond to changes in the firm's environment.

-Prerequisites - Marketing Fundamentals and Quantitative Methods I
+Prerequisites: Marketing Fundamentals and Quantitative Methods I